Catskill909/chatroom/plan.md

 3. **Media Handling**
    - Avatar upload and display using base64
    - Image sharing in chat messages
-   - Audio upload and playback with cover art and metadata (no base64 conversion)
+   - Audio upload and streaming playback with cover art and metadata (no base64 conversion)
+   - Smooth audio player with progress bar and time tracking
+   - Rich link previews for URLs with title, description, and thumbnail
    - Automatic image resizing (max 800px)
    - 10MB file size limit for audio, 5MB for images